Featured Authors:

 David Kranes

 Family Matters is David Kranes' tenth novel, to go with three volumes of short stories and his Selected Plays.
 His short fiction has appeared in Esquire, Ploughshares, Antioch Review, Atlantic Review, and has won literary prizes, and been anthologized.
 Over 40 of Kranes’ plays have been produced in New York and across the U.S., and his 2001 novel The National Tree was made into a film by Hallmark.
 For 14 years, Kranes directed the Playwrights’ Lab at Robert Redford’s Sundance Institute.
-He lives in Salt Lake City with his wife, Carol, and is at work on a new novel, The Heisman Quartet.
+He lives in Salt Lake City with his wife, Carol, and is at work on a new novel, Think of Me as Water.

 by David Kranes